TelesCoop/TelesCoop-site-vitrine/README.md

 ## Run the project locally

-Start the local server with this command:
+Start the local server with `make serve`.
-`eleventy --serve`

 If you have some issues with the Javascript and CSS files (missing files or what else), you probably need to copy the content of the Javascript and CSS in the _\_site_ folder.